diegomarquez/side-scrolling-shooting-game/README.md

 -------------------

 - Editor
-	- Bug: Editing a newly created viewport, some values are not set correctly
-	- Bug: dragging on a viewport should take into account the current scale
+	- Bug: dragging a game object in a viewport should take into account the current scale

 	- Some loading feedback when entering editor view.
 It takes a little while to build everything